 as with temporal similarity, we assume that spatial similarity decreases exponentially with distance, which in this case is the circular distance between the two angles.
 The relative contribution of temporal and spatial similarity in determining the probability of a particular non target item intruding is weighted by ρ.
-Naturally, intrusion responses from near non targets will be associated with lower error relative to the target than intrusions from far non targets.
+Naturally, intrusion responses from nearby non targets will be associated with lower error relative to the target than intrusions from far non targets.
 Therefore, as ρ increases, overall response error decreases.
 In addition to the effects of spatiotemporal similarity on intrusion probability, we also introduce models that incorporate orthographic and semantic similarity as further elaborations to the model.

 Model 6: Orthographic Model

 In the orthographic model, orthographic similarity between the target and a non target word is represented by o and is calculated from the Levenshtein distance of the two four-letter strings, and then weighted against the spatiotemporal similarity of the presentation context given in (9).
+Levenshtein distance measures the minimum number of edits (because all strings were of equal length, all edits were substitutions) of single letters to transform one string into another.
 The resultant weight then determines the individual probability of a given non target item intruding